BMorrell92/Milestone_Project_2/README.md

 ### Media

 - The GIFs used for the background wallpaper were taken from open source website https://giphy.com/explore/open-source
-- The sound used for the website were sourced from free sound effect website https://www.zapsplat.com/
+- The sound used for the website was sourced from a free sound effect website https://www.zapsplat.com/